 As data, communication, training, storage, server infrastructure and more are migrated to the cloud, IT admins must deal with the risks of moving beyond the more traditional on-premises server location.
 Multi-factor, random authentication for user access is essential to protect data in the cloud.

 Microsoft, Google, Amazon Web Services, Facebook and Twitter — among others — all offer two-factor authentication for access to their cloud services, and some are extending to multi-factor authentication strategies.

-Multi-Factor Authentication for Office 365
+Multi-Factor Authentication for Microsoft 365

-Office 365 with Microsoft Azure Active Directory is an enterprise-level solution that requires users to correctly enter a password, and then acknowledge a phone call, text message or an app notification on their smartphone to authenticate and sign in.
+Microsoft 365 with Microsoft Azure Active Directory is an enterprise-level solution that requires users to correctly enter a password, and then acknowledge a phone call, text message or an app notification on their smartphone to authenticate and sign in.

 What Is the Best Way to Implement Multi-Factor Authentication?

 Using and supporting multi-factor tools requires that IT organizations coordinate and configure the enterprise infrastructure to get protected logins working properly.
 Most tools include various software agents that can protect VPNs, SharePoint servers, Outlook Web App and database servers.
 As more traditional hardware-based onsite servers move into the cloud, most multi-factor solution vendors offer cloud and on-premise options.
 Customers are choosing offsite deployments more and more because of the support and management flexibility the cloud offers.

 It’s important to evaluate multi-factor authentication products carefully to determine how each one differs subtly with regard to the desired deployment.
 Not every vendor can handle all scenarios equally well, and this is often a prime factor in product selection.
 Here are a few questions to ask when preparing to look more closely at multi-factor authentication products for a business:

 What Are the Obstacles to Implementing Multi-Factor Authentication?